 Short-Term Disability in Washington State

-In Washington State, short-term disability insurance has public and private components complementing each other.
+In Washington State, short-term disability insurance has public and private components that complement each other.
 To keep our analysis simple, we focus on the two primary distinctions.

 Government Benefits

-First, the public short-term disability program in Washington State goes by another name: Paid Family and Medical Leave (PFML).
-PFML replaces a portion of income when your “serious health condition prevents you from working.”
+First, the public short-term disability program in Washington State is known as Paid Family and Medical Leave (PFML).
+PFML replaces a portion of income when a “serious health condition prevents you from working.”

 PFML Application